 Refer to your particular dust collection products’ guide for a more specific overview on when to change your filters.

 Our Replacement Filters

-When the time does come to change your filters, Bisco Enterprises can help.
+When the time does come to change your filters, Bisco Enterprise can help.
 We offer a wide array of replacement air filters for a variety of air cleaning systems, from dust collection to mist collection to fume collection and more.

 Our replacement filter options include:

 - Activated Carbon: Perfect for commercial and industrial filtration of vapor and liquid particles, we offer over 20 types of activated carbons, impregnated carbons, and chemically modified zeolites.
 Available in 30-pound boxes, 50-pound bags, or 1,000 pound super stacks.

 - Pleated Panel Filters: Looking for a furnace filter that’s more efficient and features a lower pressure drop?
 These pleated panel filters are built to withstand rigorous conditions and are perfect for industrial or residential furnace use, allowing your air cleaning systems to stay cleaner and work better.